-It's been decades since Tejano star Selena was killed.
+It's been exactly 25 years since Tejano star Selena was killed.
 She died just a couple weeks shy of her 24th birthday.

-Since then, her star has only continued to rise with her memory being commemorated in an array of forms from a MAC makeup collection to rumors a new TV show inspired by the late singer is being developed.
+Since then, her star has only continued to rise with her memory being commemorated in an array of forms from a MAC makeup collection to commemorative cups.

 Items bearing her image tend to sell out instantly, which speaks to the hold her influence still has on fans.

 We're celebrating her life with a look at five of the things we still love about Selena.

 Considered the Queen of Tejano, Selena started singing at a young age in her family's band Selena Y Los Dinos.

 Fast forward to 1989 when her self-titled album was released.

 She captivated audiences with her vocal range and how she incorporated cumbia dance into her music.

 But she also proved she could cross over with ease to any genre.

 During what would become her final show before her death, Selena performed a disco medley at the Astrodome in 1995.